-Situation still tense in Swiss hospitals, says association director
+Swiss hospitals face tense situation, says association director

 The situation in Swiss medical institutions remains “extremely tense”, with more patients, fewer staff, and tight finances, according to the head of the national umbrella organisation of Swiss hospitals H+.